 Eight questions of equal marks are to set, two in each of the four sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be divided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any section.

-Introduction: Foundations for ML, ML Techniques, Validation Techniques, Basic definitions, types of learning, hypothesis space and inductive bias, Boolean Functions: Boolean Algebra
+Introduction:Foundations for ML, ML Techniques, Validation Techniques, Basic definitions, types of learning, hypothesis space and inductive bias, Boolean Functions: Boolean Algebra